Customize Your EVM-Powered Subnet

 }

-This will allow only 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC
+This will allow only 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC to deploy contracts.
+For further

 information about precompile initial configurations see Initial Precompile Configurations.